-Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
+Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) - 18.3.

-18.3.
 If the incident meets the threshold it may be necessary to refer to the police in a timely manner.